pablodcruz/20251110-data-foundation/testing-draft.md

 # What is Testing in Python?

-Testing is the process of verifying that your code behaves the way you expect.
-It helps catch errors early, prevents regressions, and makes your code easier to maintain.
+Testing is the practice of writing **code that checks other code**.

----
+In data and AI work, it is easy for bugs to hide inside:

-## 1. `unittest` (Built-in Testing Framework)
+- metric calculations

-`unittest` is Python’s **standard library** testing framework modeled after Java’s JUnit.
+- feature engineering steps
-It uses:
+- data cleaning and ETL pipelines

-- Classes (`unittest.TestCase`)
+- model input/output shapes

-- Methods that begin with `test_`
+Small mistakes can silently produce wrong numbers, train bad models, or corrupt datasets.

-- Assertions like `self.assertEqual`
+Python provides two main ways to write automated tests:

-unittest is included with Python — no installation required.
+1. **`unittest`** – the **built-in** testing framework

----
+   - Class-based (`unittest.TestCase`)

-## 2. `pytest` (3rd-party but extremely popular)
+   - Uses assertion methods like `assertEqual`, `assertAlmostEqual`, `assertRaises`

-`pytest` is a **lightweight, powerful testing framework** that focuses on:
+   - Common in older codebases and still widely used in enterprise environments

-- Simple tests using `assert`
+2. **`pytest`** – a very popular **third-party** framework
-- Automatic test discovery
+   - Function-based tests using plain `assert`
-- Detailed assertion introspection
+   - Powerful fixtures and parametrization for data-heavy testing
-- Rich plugins and fixtures
+   - Often preferred for modern data and ML projects because the tests are shorter and easier to read

-Many modern Python teams prefer pytest because tests are cleaner and easier to write.
+In this module, you will see both, with a focus on examples that feel natural for analytics, ETL, and machine learning workflows.

 </details>